 Note: This is for personal use or educational purposes only.
 You cannot use this method to distribute files you do not own the rights to.

-To make a ringtone without GarageBand or iTunes
+To set a ringtone on iPhone without iTunes

 Table of Contents

 What You Need to Set Your iPhone Ringtone Without iTunes

 Any iPhone that’s capable of screen recording will work just fine for this tutorial.
 If you haven’t already enabled Screen Recording on your device, here’s how you’d do it:

 This allows you to screen record anything on your device including – as I showed in my other guide – videos that you’ve uploaded elsewhere.
 From video camera footage, songs that you’ve created on your device, voice memos, and even conversations with whomever on the phone.

 If you want to screen record on a macOS device, I believe you need third-party software.
 For example, in some cases, I’ll connect my iPhone to my computer with the Thunderbolt cable and use ScreenFlow’s screen editor instead which I got from their site.
 The next thing you need for this process is an MP3 converter.

 You can get access to this application from the App Store for approximately 3 days before you have to pay around $8 per year for it (maybe less, depending on your country).
 I tried using the YtMP3 converter which you can find on this website, but it won’t work on my phone, contrary to what I’ve seen from other people online.

 GarageBand iOS (which I have a full guide on, by the way), is a great tool for music production.
 Not only is it a powerful creative tool, but it also allows you to make a custom ringtone in pretty much any way you’d like.
 I often use it for things like instant backing tracks as well.